-An advanced thermostat is a programmable thermostat that can communicate to the Internet or an intranet (i.e., an internal corporate network) via a wireless or wired network.
+An advanced thermostat is a programmable thermostat that can communicate to the Internet or an intranet via a wireless or wired network.
 It controls an HVAC unit via existing wires in the same way that a standard programmable thermostat does.
 Other names for advanced thermostats are web-enabled programmable thermostats, connected thermostats, and smart thermostats.
 There are three key components of an advanced thermostat system: hardware, communications, and software.
 The following subsections describe the most common technical configurations available and deployed today.